Okene Kogi State, Nigeria Travel Guide

 Bring a refillable water bottle and dispose of trash responsibly in designated bins.
 Avoid littering to protect the local environment.

-Be mindful of water usage, especially during the dry season.
-Take shorter showers and report any leaks in your accommodation.
+Be mindful of water usage, especially in the dry period.
+Take shorter showers and inform of any leaks in your accommodation.